Our Mission: Literature and Culture

-If you are interested in becoming a GTA in the English program, submit a letter of application detailing academic and career achievements and goals, two letters of recommendation, and a writing sample to Professor Todd Richardson, English Graduate Program Head, University of Texas of the Permian Basin, 4901 East University Boulevard, Odessa, TX 79762-0001.
+If you are interested in becoming a GTA in the English program, submit a letter of application detailing academic and career achievements and goals, two letters of recommendation, and a writing sample to Professor Todd Richardson, Director of the Graduate English Program, University of Texas of the Permian Basin, 4901 East University Boulevard, Odessa, TX 79762-0001.
 Students applying for an assistantship also need to take the GRE exam and apply for entrance into the UTPB graduate school.
-The deadline for applications for Fall 2014 enrollment is ; positions will remain open until filled.
+The deadline for applications for Fall 2015 enrollment is ; positions will remain open until filled.

 The graduate catalog contains more information about core degree requirements, thesis options, etc..
 To read the graduate catalog for English, click here.
 You may also pick up a copy of the graduate catalog from Graduate Studies.